iCliniq Logo

 Hi doctor,

-I am suffering from a cough and cold for the past 15 days.
-In the past, I used to get cough due to acute pharyngitis, so this time also I went to ENT and got medicines, Azithromycin, CP Maleate, Cetirizine Paracetamol; after using these, I got some relief.
-But four days back, I went to a camp where I drank the service water in the night due to thirst.
-From the next morning, I am having a heavy cough and difficulty breathing while talking and walking.
+I have been suffering from a cough and cold for the past 15 days.
+In the past, I used to get a cough due to acute pharyngitis, so this time also I went to ENT and got medicines, Azithromycin, CP Maleate, Cetirizine, Paracetamol; after using these, I got some relief.
+But four days back, I went to a camp where I drank the service water at night due to thirst.
+From the next morning, I have had a heavy cough and difficulty breathing while talking and walking.
 Today I visited my doctor, and she gave me the following medicines.

 Is there any serious issue with me?
 What should I do now?